NFL owners not likely to make as much news as free agency | Times Leader

 Nor are they likely to try.

-The headlines generated by the movement of star players show Russell Wilson in Denver now, Matt Ryan in Indianapolis, Khalil Mack in Los Angeles with the Chargers, Davante Adams in Las Vegas and Tyreek Hill in Miami.
+The headlines generated by the movement of star players show now, , , and .
 And so many more major moves.

-The 32 team owners will deal with some significant issues, as they always do.
-Two proposals to change overtime rules are particularly intriguing.
+The 32 team owners will deal with some significant issues, as they always do. are particularly intriguing.

 Tennessee has recommended that both teams possess the ball in overtime unless the team receiving the kickoff scores a touchdown and a 2-point conversion.
 That would end the game.